robotframework/QuickStartGuide/QuickStart.rst

 the tests need to be executed in different environments.
 For example this demo can be executed like::

-   pybot --variable USERNAME:johndoe --variable PASSWORD:J0hnD0e QuickStart.rst
+   robot --variable USERNAME:johndoe --variable PASSWORD:J0hnD0e QuickStart.rst

 In addition to user defined variables, there are some built-in variables that are always available.
 These variables include `${TEMPDIR}` and `${/}` which